ukasz1/MongoDB-ToDo-Awesome-List/README.md

 See 👉[online here](https://todo-awesome-list.netlify.app/)👈

+     Note: API serwer not working due to change the Heroku pricing policy.
+Need to migrate to Render.com

 The app shows a planned activities, with its description, deadline and timers for every item.
 There is also a form for submitting new activities.
 User can also remove single item.
 The data is stored in MongoDB with using my <a href="https://github.com/ukasz1/ToDo-Awesome-List-API">own API</a>.
 The API is a separate project to work independently.

 This project is based on my previous one that was written in simple JS, PHP and SQL.
 You can <a href="https://github.com/ukasz1/PHP_TODO_list">find it here</a>👈